putyourlightson/craft-blitz/README.md

 - Reduces server response time (TTFB) and load on the server significantly.
 - Makes your site available even when performing updates and maintenance.
-- Makes it possible to have your site served by a reverse proxy CDN.
+- Makes it possible to have your site served by a reverse proxy CDN or deployed as a static site.

 ## Documentation